Advice to a New NLP Coach

 Did I TASK my client and come up with goals and plans to meet those very specific Outcomes and Consequences if they didn’t and did I accountability coach them to succeed?

-If No, then you haven’t done your first Breakthrough.
+If No, then you haven’t completed your first Breakthrough.

 Now, you have to decide what to do.